Why Your HubSpot CSV Import Keeps Failing (and How to Fix It)

 The more sustainable approach is to treat the mapping as a reusable asset:

 This is what Asphorem’s CSV Importer does.
-You configure the mapping once — source columns → HubSpot fields, source picklist values → HubSpot allowed values — and save it as a named template.
+You configure the mapping once (source columns to HubSpot fields, source picklist values to HubSpot allowed values) and save it as a named template.
 The next time the same export arrives, you select the template and skip straight to download.
 The AI handles picklist normalisation automatically, catching typos, language variants, and capitalisation differences across the whole file.

 Quick checklist before your next HubSpot import